‘Shameless’ Season 10 Gallavich Scene Leaks On Instagram

 “F*ck you.”
 Mickey retorts as the clip comes to a close.

-As those who watched the Season 10 Premiere last week know, Ian and Mickey did not make an appearance.
+As those who watched the Season 10 premiere last week know, Ian and Mickey did not make an appearance.
 Gallavich, however, will be featured in tomorrow’s episode.

 Those with a Showtime subscription can watch the episode early as the network will drop it into their streaming library just after midnight.